 A brief conversation with chemistry major Lana Nitti about her research, her focus on science and society, and her plans for the future.

 The major in Chemistry offers 4 concentration options that lead to careers in all areas of the scientific field:

 Cool Tools - Nuclear Magnetic Resonance Spectrometer

-A look at Utica College's recently installed nuclear magnetic resonance spectrometer, hosted by Professor and Chair of Chemistry Curtis Pulliam Ph.D.
+A look at Utica University's recently installed nuclear magnetic resonance spectrometer, hosted by Professor and Chair of Chemistry Curtis Pulliam Ph.D.